 Paiute Indians in Nevada Territory forced the suspension of mail delivery during May and June 1860 when they attacked eight stations, killed 16 employees, and stole or drove off 150 horses.
-The Paiute War (Pyramid Lake War) ended by intervention of US government troops.
+The Paiute War (Pyramid Lake War) ended with the intervention of US government troops.

 Transcontinental Telegraph and Railroad

 In 1860, the eastern telegraph line ended at Fort Kearney, Nebraska Territory.
 The western telegraph line ended at Fort Churchill, Nevada Territory.
 The Pony Express ceased operations in October 1861, when the transcontinental telegraph line reached Salt Lake City.

 The First Transcontinental Railroad was completed after the Civil War, on May 10, 1869, at Promontory Summit, Utah.

 From 1866 until 1889, the logo was used by stagecoach and freight company Wells Fargo, which provided secure mail service.

 The route has been designated the Pony Express National Historic Trail.